craigbrett17/rpgmaker-mv-access/README.md

 * ScreenReaderAccess: Interacts between a user's screen reader and RPGMaker games, reading out textual information (dialog, battle changes, menus)
 * WallBump: When moving around on the map, will make a small bump noise when a player attempts to walk anywhere that they are not allowed to walk.
+* InteractableElementsMenu: Allows the player to press a hotkey to bring up a menu of interactable elements on the map to then choose one to be guided to.

 ### ScreenReaderAccess